Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Introduction

 This allows us to reduce the proof of Theorems \ref{thm:cell-intro} and \ref{thm:odd0-intro} to indecomposable representations.
 For types $A$ and $D$, the indecomposable representations are very easy to describe.
 So Theorem \ref{thm:cell-intro} can be done by hand for indecomposables.
 Type $E$ is more complicated.
 We don't know how to check Theorem \ref{thm:cell-intro} for indecomposables in this case.
 Note, however, that in type $E$ the number of cases to check is finite (we have a finite number of indecomposable representations and a finite number of flag types for each indecomposable representation).

 In type $E$, we manage to prove a weaker statement: Theorem \ref{thm:odd0-intro}.
 It is also enough to check it only for indecomposable representations.
 We do this in more generality.
-We prove the following result. \begin{thm} Let $\Gamma$ be an arbitrary quiver.
+We prove the following result. \begin{thm} Let $\Gamma$ be an arbitrary quiver (without oriented cycles).
 Assume that $\bfV\in\Rep(\Gamma)$ satisfies $\Ext^1_\Gamma(\bfV,\bfV)=0$.
 Then $\calF_\bfv(\bfV)$ is either empty or has a diagonal decomposition.
-In particular, we have $H^{\rm odd}(\calF_\bfv(\bfV),\bbZ)=0$. \end{thm} The theorem above generalizes a similar result from \cite{IEFR} about quiver Grassmannians.
+In particular, for every ring $\bfk$, we have $H^{\rm odd}(\calF_\bfv(\bfV),\bfk)=0$. \end{thm} The theorem above generalizes a similar result from \cite{IEFR} about quiver Grassmannians.